 These are the main form of payments for “free” shipping in terms of eCommerce.

 This type of payment is also quite popular among online shops.

 Flat-rate implies the same price for shipping regardless of weight, number of items, destination, etc.

 It’s of high importance here not to overcharge your customers as well as not to undercharge them.

 If your range of products isn’t too wide and their weights and sizes and nearly the same, flat-rate pricing for shipping may work well for you.

-However, imagine shipping the wardrobe to the USA when you’re in Germany for 10$, and charging the same amount for sending 5 pencils to the nearest city.
+However, imagine shipping a while wardrobe to the USA from in Germany for 10$, and charging the same amount for sending 5 pencils to the nearest city.
 Doesn’t make sense, does it?

-Thus, if you offer a wide variety of products, it probably won’t be cost-effective and reasonable.
+Thus, if you offer a wide variety of products, flat-rate probably won’t be cost-effective and reasonable.

 Another important question is how you can organize the process itself.